Old Newtonians Memorial Tablets

 Old Newtonians can be greatly proud of their school, its achievements and sacrifices.

-For detailed information on the 1939-45 panel and the men listed on them, click on the button below (research kindly undertaken by Pamela Blythe).
+For detailed information on the 1939-45 panel and the men listed on them, click on the other button below (research kindly undertaken by Pamela Blythe).

-There was also a piece written about Bert Preston, who is listed on the WWII panel, in our latest 'Last Post' newsletter which you can read here.
+There was also a piece written about Bert Preston, who is listed on the WWII panel, in our 'Last Post' newsletter which you can read here.